MooT Question Icon

 Thanks for sending MooT.
 We look forward to getting it as we are giving our copy to a friend.
 I learned about it in a game store in Vancouver last summer; they recommended it.

 We looked for copies here in the States at a big game store in Berkeley.
 They had never heard of it, so we told them to find it and get it!
 This game should be in every game store worth the name.
-Evidently, it is one of those CIA fronted game stores (they're all over the Third world).
-Since receiving this email, I have been investigated by the US State Department, and they have banned me from traveling in the US unless I am accompanied by a neo-Conservative lexicographer.
+[Mootguy: Evidently, it is one of those CIA fronted game stores (they're all over the Third world).
+Since receiving this email, I have been investigated by the US State Department, and they have banned me from traveling in the US unless I am accompanied by a neo-Conservative lexicographer.]

 You know, small ads in the professional association newsletters of several organizations, such as the Modern Language Association, could generate a LOT of orders I would think, esp. as word of mouth spreads about how great MooT is. thanks again for a brilliant game.

-Greg McLauchlan [gmclauch@$%$OREGON.UOREGON.EDU
+Greg McLauchlan at OREGON.UOREGON.EDU

 Thanks for the confirmation, I look forward to getting the games.
 One is to be used as a Christmas gift and the other is for ourselves.